davideast/less-recursive-grids/README.md

-Make a responsive grid system with recursive mixins
+Build a responsive grid system with recursive mixins
 ====================

 A simple demo to show how to make a responsive grid system using recursive mixins.